climate issues and more

 Run-off issues include salt, sand and fertilizers and are an ongoing concern that KLPA discusses with shoreland property owners and the town road agent.
 Climate change, invasive species and litter are on everyone's mind.

-KLPA partners with the community of lake users, NH State DES, and NH Lakes Association to watch for sign of invasive species, to train volunteers, and to keep apprised of the latest threats to our lakes.
+KLPA partners with the community of lake users, NH State DES, and NH Lakes to watch for sign of invasive species, to train volunteers, and to keep apprised of the latest threats to our lakes.